 If you need a break from outdoor fun (or if the weather mandates it), there’s plenty of indoor activities to enjoy in and around Cornwall.
 One of the most memorable is a visit to the historic SDG jail.
 This is one of the oldest public structures in Ontario.
 Built in 1833, the jail was active until 2002 and served as both a minimum and maximum security facility.

 Today, visitors can partake in guided tours of the cell blocks and common spaces, like the exercise yard and visitation area, see the courthouse and governor’s residence, and hear stories of prison life.
 The jail is often described as a hotspot of paranormal activity, with staff unable to keep up with the number of unexplained sounds and unusual occurrences.
 As such, it seems fitting that an escape room program also runs in this eerie and intriguing building.

 Autumn adventuring is tough work and a reward or two might be in order at the end of the day.
 Cornwall’s craft brewing scene is humming with activity.
-Some great places to try include Ruben Brewing (right in the city itself), Humble Beginnings Brewery (in Ingleside, many of their brews use only Ontario-grown products), Wood Brothers Brewing Co (50 minutes away in Glen Robertson and well worth the drive), and the Upper Canada Cider Company (in Glen Walter, not far from Grey’s Creek — they use local apples for their handcrafted cider).
+Some great places to try include Ruben Brewing (right in the city itself), Humble Beginnings Brewery (in Ingleside, many of their brews use only Ontario-grown products), and Wood Brothers Brewing Co.
+(50 minutes away in Glen Robertson and well worth the drive).

 For more activities and destinations near Cornwall, check out these articles: